-SIR ALFRED JAMES MUNNINGS PAINTINGS FOR SALE & BIOGRAPHY
+SIR ALFRED MUNNINGS PAINTINGS FOR SALE & BIOGRAPHY

-Born in Mendham, Suffolk, England, Alfred Munnings was the son of a miller.
-He was apprenticed to a firm of lithographers from 1893 to 1898 and studied at the Norwich School of Art in Paris.
+Born in Mendham, Suffolk, Alfred Munnings was the son of a miller.
+He was apprenticed to a firm of lithographers from 1893 to 1898 and studied at the Norwich School of Art.
 There he was impressed with plein-air naturalism; this, together with his introduction to the racecourse in 1899, influenced the themes for which he became famous.

 While in Mendham, Munnings painted many scenes of country life, particularly horse fairs.
 He went to Cornwall in 1908, and for many years was an important addition to the Newlyn School of artists.